theriley106/DailyLeetcode.club/README.md

 A user could simply click the "Shuffle" button on Leetcode and visit a random question, but there's a non-zero chance that one of Leetcode's notoriously bad questions will be chosen.
 DailyLeetcodes "random" question selection tries to filter out these bad questions.

 The shuffling is done with a program I made a while ago called [EliteCode](https://github.com/theriley106/EliteCode), which strategically shuffles Leetcode questions to optimize DS&A study time.
-The questions are shuffles based on "weights" that you can provide, which give priority to certain level questions.
+The questions are shuffled based on "weights" that are provided using a config file, and these weights give priority to certain level questions.

 For instance: